AKASHNEGI-github/MCA-Notes/JavaScript.md

 - The initial promise resolves in 1 second,
 - After that .then handler is called by logging the result(1) and then return a promise with the value of result * 2.
 - After that the value passed to the next .then handler by logging the result(2) and return a promise with result * 3.
+- After that the value passed to the next .then handler by logging the result(2) and return a promise with result * 4.
-- Finally the value passed to the last .then handler by logging the result(6) and return a promise with result * 4.
+- Finally the value passed to the last .then handler by logging the result(6) and return a promise with result * 5.

 ### What is promise.all
-Promise.all is a promise that takes an array of promises as an input (an iterable), and it gets resolved when all the promises get resolved or any one of them gets rejected.
+The Promise.all() static method takes an iterable of promises as input and returns a single Promise.
+This returned promise fulfills when all of the input's promises fulfill (including when an empty iterable is passed), with an array of the fulfillment values.
+It rejects when any of the input's promises rejects, with this first rejection reason.
 ```js
 const promise1 = new Promise(function(resolve , reject){
     setTimeout(function(){